rm-hull/luma.oled/doc/intro.rst

 SSD1306, SSD1331 or SH1106 driver in Python 2 or 3 using I2C/SPI on the
 Raspberry Pi.

-The SSD1306 display pictured below is 128x64 pixels, and the board is `tiny`, and will fit neatly inside the RPi case (the SH1106 is slightly different, in that it supports 132 x 64 pixels).
+The SSD1306 display pictured below is 128 x 64 pixels, and the board is `tiny`, and will fit neatly inside the RPi case (the SH1106 is slightly different, in that it supports 132 x 64 pixels).
 My intention is to solder the wires directly to the underside of the RPi GPIO pins (P5 header) so that the pins are still